Giller Prize: Cultural debate

 In July 2024, 19 authors presented a letter withdrawing their books from consideration for that year's prize and demanding the foundation pressure Scotiabank's full divestment from Elbit Systems, as well as ending the sponsorships by the Azrieli Foundation, Indigo, and Audible over their ties to Israel.
 The letter was also signed by two previous winners of the prize.
 Dinaw Mengestu–who was originally set to serve on the jury that year–resigned in response; the following week, the other international juror, Megha Majumdar, did as well.
 In the first quarter of 2024, Scotiabank further divested from Elbit Systems by more than $100-million; this makes for a total divestment over the previous year of more than three quarters of its total stake.

 Covering the controversy, Marsha Lederman of The Globe and Mail noted that several other Canadian literary awards, including the Amazon.ca First Novel Award and the Carol Shields Prize for Fiction, were not being targeted despite also being sponsored by companies with financial ties to Israel, and suggested that the primary reason for focusing solely on the Giller was that founder Jack Rabinovitch had been Jewish.

 The 2024 ceremony followed a different format than previous years, being taped for later rebroadcast rather than being aired live, although organizers and the CBC attributed this to increasingly common practice for awards ceremonies (such as the Canadian Screen Awards, which have also been broadcast in recent years as tape-delayed one-hour "highlights" specials rather than full live ceremonies) rather than the protests.
 Despite this, protestors still picketed the hotel where the ceremony was taking place.

 Scotiabank's sponsorship of the prize ended in February 2025.
 In July 2025, the Giller Foundation announced that the award was in danger of having to shut down at the end of 2025 if other sponsorships and/or public government support could not be secured.

+For 2026, the award named a jury consisting of independent booksellers rather than writers.
+In April 2026, the boycotting writers announced that they were ending the boycott as the Giller had terminated its relationships with all of the disputed sponsors.